Pandora: Documentation en: Intro Monitoring

 1 Introduction to Monitoring

 All user interaction with Pandora FMS is done through the WEB console.
-The console allows access through a browser without the need to install heavy applications, allowing management from any computer with a browser.
+The console allows access through a browser without the need to install heavy applications, allowing management from any computer as long as said software is supported by HTML5.

 Monitoring is the execution of processes on all types of systems to collect and store information, take action and make decisions based on such data.

-Pandora FMS is a scalable monitoring system that has multiple functionalities to extend the scope and volume of information collected almost with no limits.
+Pandora FMS is a scalable monitoring system that has multiple features to extend the scope and volume of information collected almost unlimitedly.

-All monitoring done by Pandora FMS is managed through a generic entity called 'Agent' which is included in a more generic segment called 'Group'.
+All monitoring done by Pandora FMS is classified into Logic agents.
+All Logic agents belong to a 'Group'.
 These agents will be equivalent to each of the different monitored computers, devices, websites or applications.

-The agents defined in the Pandora FMS console can present local information gathered through a software agent, remote information collected through network checks, or both.
+Logic agents defined in Pandora FMS console may present local information gathered through a software agent, remote information collected through network checks, or both.
 Therefore, it is worth highlighting the difference between agents as an organizational unit in the Pandora FMS console, and software agents as local data collection services.

 2.1 Monitoring by Software Agent vs. Remote Monitoring